"

 A) Find the x and y components of the vector \vec r in terms of the magnitude r and the angle \theta.

-B) Repeat, but use the angle \phi instead of \theta.
-There’s a very good reason I’m asking you to do this, which we’ll get to in a second.
+B) Now find r_x and r_y, but use the angle \phi instead of \theta.
+There’s a very good reason I’m asking you to do this, which we’ll get to in a second (see warning below).

 If you’re not sure how to do part B, we go through the solution in the video below.

 WARNING: If you have taken physics before, you might have memorized something like r_x=r\cos \thetaDo not do this!
-As you saw in the previous problem, which trigonometric function you use to find r_x (or r_y) depends on what angle you are using!
-It is best to just look at the drawing, and figure it out.
+As you saw in the previous problem, which trigonometric function you use to find the components of a vector depends on what angle you are using!
+The only way to get this right every time is to look at the drawing and figure it out.

 Key Takeaways